janw/uptimer/README.md

 The heart and core of Uptimer is an equally modular event paradigm that is used to ensure plugin compatibility and validity of data passed between plugins.
 Should a future to-be-probed protocol require additional properties to be produced, those can be defined in a new event type without the necessity of adapting other reader/writer plugins.
 Events based on and validated via [JSON Schema](https://json-schema.org/).

-Uptimer is packaged using poetry but is also available as a Docker image on [Docker Hub as `docker.io/willhaus/uptimer`](https://hub.docker.com/r/willhaus/uptimer) or `willhaus/uptimer` for short.

-In its default usage scenario Uptimer uses Kafka as a message bus to push probe results to, and PostgreSQL as the database to ultimately store the results in.
-In both the Docker-compose stack as well as the k8s manifests, Uptimer has been preconfigured to use the necessary plugins for this forwarding chain to function.
-In any case you will **have to provide a Postgres `DATABASE_URL` as well as a `KAFKA_BOOTSTRAP_SERVER` and certificate-based authentication for Kafka**, thus the first step (below) applies to both scenarios.

 ## Initial Setup

-1. After checkout create a Python 3.8 virtual environment and install the project dependencies.
+1. After checkout create a **Python 3.8** virtual environment and install the project dependencies.

     ```bash
     python3.8 -m venv .venv